VeriBlock/pop-bch/IntegrationMarkDown.md

 } // namespace VeriBlock
 ```

-Has been created bootstraps.hpp, bootstraps.cpp source files with the initial confogiration of the VeriBlock configs.
+Add the initial configuration of the VeriBlock and Bitcoin blockchain,
-vbk/bootstraps.hpp
+add the predifined bootstraps blocks.
+And create an AltChainParamsVBITCASH class with the veriblock configuration of the bitcoin cash blockchain.\
+[<font style="color: red">vbk/bootstraps.hpp</font>]
 ```
 #ifndef __BOOTSTRAPS_BTC_VBK
 #define __BOOTSTRAPS_BTC_VBK